mechmotum/symbrim/docs/guides/component_implementation.rst

 take the auxiliary speeds into account, even if you didn't define any in you component.
 In many cases it is possible that other components may have defined auxiliary speeds that do affect your constraints.
-To get the auxiliary velocity of a point of intereset you can use the :meth:`brim.core.auxiliary.AuxiliaryDataHandler.get_auxiliary_velocity` method.
+To get the auxiliary velocity of a point of intereset you can use the :meth:`symbrim.core.auxiliary.AuxiliaryDataHandler.get_auxiliary_velocity` method.